ris8z/2brain/2_notes/todo/2024-09-29_thingstodo.md

 ---

-- AI working on his web site
-- imporve UI OF AI
-- docs

 # thingstodo

 ## things to do

-- blockchain requirments

-- AI project (ai playing chess against each other visually)
+- finsh AI

-- bridge
+- Add Amazon intership on IntraPlace

 ## ## side project: